Stripped (Christina Aguilera album)

 Stripped is the fourth studio album by American singer Christina Aguilera.
 It was released on October 22, 2002, by RCA Records.
 Looking to transition from the teen pop styles of her self-titled debut album (1999), Aguilera took creative control over Stripped, both musically and lyrically.
 She also changed her public image and established her alter ego Xtina.
 Musically, the record incorporates pop and R&B with influences from many different genres, including soul, rock, hip hop, and Latin music.
 Lyrically, most of the album's songs discuss the theme of self-respect, while a few other songs talk about love, sex and feminism.
 As an executive producer, Aguilera enlisted numerous new collaborators for the album.

-Upon its release, Stripped received polarised reviews from music critics; many criticized its lack of musical focus, while some of them called it "almost" an album for grown-ups, with comparisons made to Mariah Carey and Janet Jackson.
+Stripped received polarized reviews from music critics; many criticized its lack of musical focus, while some of them called it "almost" an album for grown-ups, with comparisons made to Mariah Carey and Janet Jackson.
 Commercially, Stripped debuted at number two on the US Billboard 200, with first-week sales of 330,000 copies.
 It was certified five times platinum by the Recording Industry Association of America (RIAA) for shipping over five million copies in the United States.
 The album also charted within the top five of charts in Canada, the Netherlands, Ireland, New Zealand and the United Kingdom.
 It is Aguilera's best-performing album in the United Kingdom, becoming the 29th and 40th bestselling album of the decade and millennium there, respectively, with two million copies sold.
 Despite its initial critical reception, Stripped and its singles received five Grammy Award nominations, including one win, and has since gone on to receive critical praise.
 The album has sold over 12 million copies worldwide, making it one of the best-selling albums of the 21st century.

-Five singles were released from the album.
+Five singles were released from Stripped.
 The lead single "Dirrty" was met with criticism and controversy due to its sexual music video but was an international hit on the charts.
 The follow-up "Beautiful" was praised by critics and garnered chart success worldwide.
 The last three singles, "Fighter", "Can't Hold Us Down" and "The Voice Within", became top-ten hits in various countries.
-Aguilera performed several songs from Stripped live during a number of shows, notably during the 2002 MTV Europe Music Awards, the American Music Awards of 2003 (January), and the 2003 MTV Video Music Awards.
+Aguilera performed various songs from Stripped live during a number of shows, notably during the 2002 MTV Europe Music Awards, the American Music Awards of 2003 (January), and the 2003 MTV Video Music Awards.
 Two concert tours were held in 2003 to promote the album, The Justified & Stripped Tour (co-headlined with Justin Timberlake) and The Stripped Tour.